simhayn/basil_genetics/README.md

 - **Traits Studied**: Downy Mildew and Fusarium resistance, Cold tolerance, Anthocyanin accumulation (Red Color Intensity) on Leaves, Stems and Flowers, in Young and mature plants in Greenhouse or Field environments.

 ## Usage
 The repository includes a markdown file [basil-genetics.md](basil-genetics.md) of genetic mapping and QTL analysis.
-The results are found in the folder[results](results).
-Here are the main steps:
+The results are found in the folder [results](results).
+Here is the outline:

 1. **Data Preprocessing**